My Take on Colloidal Silver

 Keep in mind I’m not here to sell you something.
 I really could care less if you use it or not.
 I am just a guy trying to help out friends.
-You really need to make up your own mind on the subject, but for those of you who know me… you know I don’t come to the table with a half-cocked idea.
-I’m coming with a wealth of research under my belt and a decent amount of knowledge to back that up.
+You need to make up your mind on the subject, but for those who know me… you know I don’t come to the table with a half-cocked idea.
+I’m coming with a wealth of research and a decent amount of knowledge to back that up.
 It’s nothing to get nasty about.

 The truth is that silver exhibits low toxicity in the human body, and minimal risk is expected due to clinical exposure by inhalation, ingestion, and even dermal application, and it’s cheap to make.
 This is backed by numerous PEER-REVIEWED STUDIES, not to mention centuries of observation.

 Regardless, here is my advice… do what is right for you.
-Do your own research and make up your own mind.
-If you consume it, just don’t overdo it.
+Do your research and make up your mind.
+If you consume it, don’t overdo it.
 In fact… don’t overdo anything.